The Last Dance (The Vampire Diaries): Plot

 Damon hears Bonnie and Jeremy talk and he finds out that Bonnie will die if she uses her power.
 Jeremy tells Stefan about it and Stefan tells Elena.
 Elena tries to talk to Bonnie to convince her not to do it and that they can find another way to kill Klaus but Bonnie is determined to do it herself.
 At the same time, Klaus compels three students to attack Jeremy as a distraction to get close to Elena.

 Alaric/Klaus takes Elena and Bonnie away and reveals them that he is Klaus.
 Bonnie fights him and then they run away where they find Damon.
 Damon asks Elena to go to Stefan and Bonnie tells Damon that Klaus has a protection spell and that he tries to kill her by making her use her power.
 Damon asks if she is still determined to do anything and Bonnie agrees, making her go back and fight Klaus.
 Elena and Stefan try to stop Bonnie but they cannot.
 Bonnie collapses while fighting Klaus and when Elena and Stefan get near her, she is dead.
 Elena is devastated by her death and Damon asks Stefan to take her home while he will deal with Bonnie's body.

 Damon returns home finding Elena crying.
 He explains to her that Klaus needed to believe that Bonnie is dead otherwise he would not stop and he tells her that Bonnie cast a spell to make her death believable but she is fine now and with Jeremy.
-Jeremy took Bonnie to a cave to hide her from Klaus and when she wakes up and she is fine and well.
+Jeremy took Bonnie to the house where the witches were burned to hide her in the basement from Klaus and when she wakes up and she is fine and well.
 Jeremy stays with her to keep her company till they need to get out again.

 The episode ends with Elena telling Damon that she will not let Bonnie die and that they have to find another way to kill Klaus.
 After their conversation, Elena heads to the basement where she removes the dagger from Elijah (Daniel Gillies) to bring him back to life.